Deep-Learning-4-VB-NET/deeplearning4vb/README.md

 Welcome to our Git page.

+***This code is a translated copy of deeplearning4j https://github.com/eclipse/deeplearning4j/***

+Please note that this code is still in DEVELOPMENT phase and till contain some issues.

+You're morethan welcome to contribute in this project.
+Just simply email us on info@deeplearning4vb.com and we will put you through.

-We will upload the code very soon.
+We will keep upload the updated code when ever we do any changes.

 We will also upload a new design in our website http://deeplearning4vb.com.

 We welcome all contributers from all arround the world to develop the first Deep Learning library to be used by the Microsoft Visual Basic .NET programmers.